General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

-Our protocol assumes a $\ba$ protocol $\Pi_{\ba}$ that achieves optimal communication for short messages: this will be run among \emph{supernodes}.
+We rely on a $\ba$ protocol $\Pi_{\ba}$ that achieves optimal communication for short messages: this will be run in various settings, e.g., on sets of \emph{supernodes}.
 As a party may belong to multiple supernodes, the same party may appear in the protocol multiple times, hence simulating multiple \emph{virtual parties}.
-Our protocols will therefore distinguish between \emph{parties} and \emph{virtual parties}.
 We say that a virtual party is honest if it is simulated by an honest party, and that a virtual party is byzantine if it is simulated by a byzantine party.
-We therefore consider the following property:
+We then consider the following property:

-\textbf{(Multi-Participation Safety)} If $\Pi_{\ba}$ achieves $\ba$ in an $n$-party setting where up to $t$ out of the $n$ parties involved are byzantine, then it also achieves $\ba$ even when it runs in a setting of $n$ \emph{virtual} parties out of which up to $t$ may be simulated by byzantine parties;
+\textbf{(Multi-Participation Safety)} If $\Pi_{\ba}$ achieves $\ba$ in an $n$-party setting where up to $t$ parties are byzantine, then it also achieves $\ba$ even when it runs in a setting of $n$ \emph{virtual} parties out of which up to $t$ may be simulated by byzantine parties.
 In addition, we will be running $\Pi_{\ba}$ in settings where the number of (virtual) byzantine parties may exceed the number of corruptions that $\Pi_{\ba}$ can tolerate.
 We need to ensure that it maintains its communication complexity and round complexity even in such settings.